-Those provider types that do not have a provincially assigned external quality assurance agency (EQAA) would be ineligible to independently award an OMC.
+Those provider types that do not have a provincially assigned external quality assurance agency (EQAA) would be ineligible to hold DOMCI status to independently award an OMC.
 Note if an EQAA was established for private career colleges they would also be eligible to seek OMC granting powers.